 225 Water St, Westport

 There are day-use areas on Brier Island but unfortunately there are no campgrounds.
 The closest official camping is at Whale of a Time Camping in Freeport, on Long Island.
 Opened in 2017, this family-owned wilderness campground is both family- and pet-friendly.
+Find it off the highway on the way to Brier Island, just before you get to the Islands Museum in Freeport.

 There is also camping available at Whale Cove Campground on Digby Neck, 30km (18.5mi) away from Brier Island.